Sukhna Lake: Development and maintenance

-Pro emblems
+Problems

 The lake is facing serious issues like weed overgrowth, catchment adequacy and silting that are significantly shrinking its size and depth.
 A project team, under Parasu Ram Mishra, was deployed to address the issue and take remedial measures, which halted the sedimentation, for a while.
 Additionally, it has become the subject of litigation between Chandigarh and Punjab.

 Silting has taken its toll and the volume of the lake has been reduced to 56% of its original.
 The lake is shrinking rapidly due to siltation and lack of inflow.
-It was initially hoped that the work of desilting could be undertaken in summers at a war footing and dry dredging could be undertaken at a fraction of cost to save Sthe ukha in the coming years.
+It was initially hoped that the work of desilting could be undertaken in summers at a war footing and dry dredging could be undertaken at a fraction of cost to save Sukhna in the coming years.
 Unfortunately, the ground realities seem to be different.
-Due to heavy rain in August and September Sukhna was filled up again and flood gates were being opened.
+Due to heavy rain in August and September, Sukhna was filled up again, and flood gates were being opened.

 Avian flu scare

-In December 2014, there was an Avian Influenza—or commonly known as the Bird Flu scare —that led to a temporary ban on the e to take premises.
+In December 2014, there was an Avian Influenza—or commonly known as the Bird Flu scare —that led to a temporary ban on geese to take premises.
 The scare started after some migrant geese were found dead in the lake.

 However, the administration took great precautions and the domesticated geese were culled to check an infection.
-An Anc of workers who culled the geese went for a check to be sure that they were safe.
+Workers who culled the geese went for a check to be sure that they were safe.
 The reason behind the death of the geese—whether there is a bird flu scare —remains unknown.